 3) Easy Setup

-Installing an on-premises system only begins with the initial purchase — an IT professional will have to set up the computers, as well as a server to run them.
+Installing an on-premises system only begins with the initial purchase—an IT professional will have to set up the computers, as well as a server to run them.
 This infrastructure needs to be in place before installing the software, and your team will need to be trained to use it when the system is finally ready.

 The setup for a web-based SIS is much simpler.
-In most cases, the user need only access their provider’s website to log in or install an application on their tablet or smartphone.
+In most cases, the user needs only access their provider’s website to log in or install an application on their tablet or smartphone.
 Since these platforms are designed and extensively tested by the SIS provider, they are both easier to set up and more intuitive to use, reducing training needs for your staff.

 4) Simplified Communication

 A web-based SIS makes it easy to connect with individuals or select groups, such as parents of 6th graders, the whole staff, or the entire school.
 Email integration lets principals, administrators, and teachers send messages or announcements to keep busy parents updated with their child’s academic development.
-Automatic grade monitoring even notifies parents when their child excels or underachieves in a class — without any extra effort from the teacher.
+Automatic grade monitoring even notifies parents when their child excels or underachieves in a class—without any extra effort from the teacher.

 5) Responsive, Immediate Tech Support

-Fixing an on-site system requires an on-site person — either in the form of a full-time IT professional or an on-call technician (who may or may not be available right away).
+Fixing an on-site system requires an on-site person—either in the form of a full-time IT professional or an on-call technician (who may or may not be available right away).

 A cloud-based SIS removes this obstacle because tech support can access the system as easily as you do.
 School staff can speak with customer service on the phone, walk them through the problem, and get real-time solutions for their issue.
 Also, connecting directly to your SIS vendor removes the possibility of a third-party technician showing up and not knowing how to fix it.